Azure/azure-iiot-opc-vault-service/README.md

 * **ASP.Net Core OPC Vault Microservice** to manage certificates with Azure Key Vault and CosmosDB.
 * **ASP.Net Sample Application** as user interface for the OPC Vault microservice.
-* **OPC UA .Net Standard GDS Server** for local OPC UA device connectivity to the OPC Vault microservice.
+* **OPC UA .Net Standard OPC Vault Edge Module**  as GDS server for local OPC UA device connectivity to the OPC Vault microservice.

 A Powershell deployment script automatically builds and deploys the services to your subscription.
 By default, security is configured for a production system.